-The Health and Social Care Information Centre will be the central point for information collected from the NHS and social care organisations in England.
+NHS Digital is the central point for data and information collected from the NHS and social care organisations in England.

-Local authorities will be responsible for improving the health of their local populations by pulling together all of the work done by the NHS, social care, housing, environmental health, leisure and transport services.
-Local authorities will be required to appoint a Director of Public Health and publish annual reports to chart local progress in health improvement.
+Local authorities are responsible for improving the health of their local populations by pulling together all of the work done by the NHS, social care, housing, environmental health, leisure and transport services.
+Local authorities are required to appoint a Director of Public Health and publish annual reports to chart local progress in health improvement.
 It is therefore important that you forge relationships with them to influence how your local dermatology services are developed.

 Health and Wellbeing Boards (Part of local authorities)

-Health and Wellbeing Boards will have a duty to encourage integrated commissioning between health, social care and public health by bring together representatives from each of these areas.
-They will provide a forum across these groups to discuss the future shape of services, building on their assessments of local health and care needs.
-Their tasks will include developing joint health and wellbeing strategies to inform local commissioning plans.
-Representation on these Boards must include: one local elected representative, a representative of both the CCG and the Local Healthwatch, a local authority director for adult social services and children’s services and a director of public health.
-These representatives will be able to influence and challenge commissioning decisions and promote integrated health and care.
-These boards will report to the local authority’s Health Overview and Scrutiny Committee.
+Health and Wellbeing Boards have a duty to encourage integrated commissioning between health, social care and public health by bring together representatives from each of these areas.
+They provide a forum across these groups to discuss the future shape of services, building on their assessments of local health and care needs.
+Their tasks include developing joint health and wellbeing strategies to inform local commissioning plans.
+Representation on these Boards include: one local elected representative, a representative of both the CCG and the Local Healthwatch, a local authority director for adult social services and children’s services and a director of public health.
+These representatives are able to influence and challenge commissioning decisions and promote integrated health and care.
+These boards report to the local authority’s Health Overview and Scrutiny Committee.

-Healthwatch England the new national statutory consumer champion for health and social care in England was launched on 1st October 2012.
-Local Healthwatch will act as a point of contact for individuals, community groups and voluntary organisations dealing with health and social care services.
+Healthwatch are the independent national champion for people who use health and social care services.
+Local Healthwatch acts as a point of contact for individuals, community groups and voluntary organisations dealing with health and social care services.
 Along with the Health and Wellbeing Boards, Healthwatch England and Local Healthwatch will give patients a stronger voice by making patient involvement an integral part of the commissioning process.
 The BAD has developed some guidance about how dermatology departments can proactively involve and engage with their patients.
-Please note that local healthwatch organisations begin work in April 2013.
-Until then LINks continue to help shape services.

 National Quality Board